A topic from the subject of Biochemistry in Chemistry.

 Radioisotopes

-Used as tracers to follow metabolic pathways.
+Radioisotopes are used as tracers to follow metabolic pathways and measure reaction rates.

 Types of Experiments